-EDU 332 Activities Notebook Outline
+EDU 532 Activities Notebook Outline

 Each section must include five student-centered activities.
-You must include grade level, materials, handouts (if needed) and a brief but inclusive description.
 You should have 50 activities @ 4 points each for a total of 200 points.

 Notebook should be neatly done so that you are able to easily reference at a later date.